dobtco/wintersmith-knowledge-base/README.md

 You'll need [node and npm](http://nodejs.org) installed.

+1. `npm install -g coffee-script`
-1. `npm install -g wintersmith`
+2. `npm install -g wintersmith`
-2. `npm install`
+3. `npm install`
-3. `wintersmith preview`
+4. `wintersmith preview`

 ## Deployment

 From the root directory, run `grunt deploy`.
-This will build via wintersmith and push to the `gh-pages` branch in this repository.
+This will build via wintersmith, push to the `gh-pages` branch in this repository, and push our search index to Heroku.
+(Note: this task will fail unless you have the correct permissions on Heroku.)